Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: Abstract

 \section{Abstract}

-\textbf{Background}: Previous studies have revealed surface effects in inclusive $(n,n'x)$ and $(p,p'x)$ reactions.
+\textbf{Background}: Previous studies have revealed the importance of introducing surface correction into a phenomenological model for inclusive $(n,n'x)$ and $(p,p'x)$ reactions.
 These findings have contributed significantly to the improvement of nuclear data evaluation.
-However, surface effect in inclusive $(d,d'x)$ reaction has hardly been investigated.
+However, the necessity for the surface correction in an inclusive $(d,d'x)$ reaction has hardly been investigated.

-\textbf{Purpose}: The purpose of this study is to investigate the difference of the surface effects in the $(p,p'x)$ and $(d,d'x)$ reactions.
-We also aim to clarify the origin of the difference.
+\textbf{Purpose}: The purpose of this study is to investigate the difference in the peripherality of the $(p,p'x)$ and $(d,d'x)$ reactions by a theoretical analysis using a quantum mechanical model, and to obtain a theoretical basis on the surface correction in the $(d,d'x)$ reaction.

 \textbf{Methods}: The energy spectra and their radial distributions for the $(p,p'x)$ and $(d,d'x)$ reactions are calculated by the one-step semiclassical distorted wave model.